woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 falls short of 不足以,达不到
 ```

 Only the possible and imperfect is human.
-Mind always desires the super-human, and the super-human is always inhuman. <font color=red>The most difficult thing for the mind is just to be ordinary, natural, nothing special.</font>
+Mind always desires the super-human, and the super-human is always inhuman. <font color=red><b>The most difficult thing for the mind is just to be ordinary, natural, nothing special.</b></font>

 On the contrary, the ego/mind is trying very hard to be unique, special, extraordinary.
 It wants to stand out and be noticed. <font color=red>In fact this desire to be extraordinary is absolutely ordinary because it is ubiquitous, it’s the everyday nature of the mind</font>.

-And <font color=red>mind is an extremist</font>, going from one extreme to the other in its efforts to be unique and special. **It can never be simply in balance because then it would cease to exist**.
+And <font color=red>mind is an extremist</font>, going from one extreme to the other in its efforts to be unique and special. **It can never <u>be simply in balance</u> because then it would cease to exist**.
 Mind is the imbalance itself, and it will go to any lengths to be special.
 If it perceives failure in seeking pleasure then it will start seeking pain.
 If it thinks it can be superior by debasing itself it will do that.
 If it does not succeed in life then it will seek suicide, death.

 Above all, <font color=red>mind is a doer</font>.
 Something must be done — about one’s life, about the world, about someone else, about this situation and that situation.
 And mind is innately violent, it is always willing to use force if necessary.
 To achieve its perfect ideal, coercion may have to be used. <font color=red>To the mind, the end justifies the means</font>.